willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 ![Reading sensor temperature information using javascript](images/image04.png)

 The code is quite simple, as you can see.
-In the next topic we will think a little more about our architecture and how to evolve this code for something easier to maintain.
+In the next topic, we will think a little more about our architecture and how to evolve this code for something easier to maintain.

 ## Evolving our initial code